Massipou/AutoZilla/README.md

 # AutoZilla
 Autozilla is an automatised mastering software.
-It save and restore full disk with the fusion of CloneZilla and a minimal user-friendly GUI.
+It saves and restore full disk with the fusion of CloneZilla and a minimal user-friendly GUI.
-He make mastering easyer by detectecting computer model and display all master have been made for this model.
+It makes mastering easyer by detectecting computer model and display all master have been made for this model.

-He work as a bootable usb stick and he get machine masters on a external CIFS server.
+It works as a bootable usb stick and he get machine masters on a external CIFS server.
-He get path of target machine's master with a CSV file stored on a CIFS server to.
+It get path of target machine's master with a CSV file stored on a CIFS server to.

 ## Build :